5T33Z0/OC-Little-Translated/00_About_ACPI/README.md

 Unlike Windows, macOS has no hardware detection capabilities because it doesn't need it, since Macs use a fixed set/range of hardware components.
 So therefore Hackintoshes require fixes for certain ACPI Tables so that macOS can "understand" them.
 Having the correct ACPI for macOS is the foundation of a stable Hackintosh.

-Although `kexts` handle a lot of patching tasks nowadays, it may be nacessary to create additional patches to enable certain features (like enabling Thunderbolt or fixing Sleep issues, etc.).
+Although `kexts` handle a lot of patching tasks nowadays, it may be necessary to create additional patches to enable certain features (like enabling Thunderbolt or fixing Sleep issues, etc.).
 The preferred method to do so is **Hotpatching**.

 Hotpatching means that ACPI tables or parts of them are manipulated on the fly, during system start.
 The original ACPI tables are extracted and patched on the fly and handed over to macOS for further processing.
 There are two main techniques for hotpatching which are often combined: 1) replacing certain character in the text of ACPI tables (binary renaming) and 2) replacing or adding tables to existing ACPI tables, usually SSDTs.